Improving Order Accuracy

 Train on technology.
-These days, P.O.S systems take care of communicating orders to the kitchen.
-Cashiers should clearly communicate orders to the prep cooks.
-But even the best P.O.S technology is only as good as the people using it.
+These days, P.O.S and online ordering systems take care of communicating orders to the kitchen.
+But even the best technology is only as good as the people using it.
 Be sure staff members are thoroughly trained in using the machines and aren’t so caught up with trying to be speedy that their fingers press the wrong keys on the sending side or mis-read something on the receiving side.

 Check it twice.
 Everyone who works to prepare the order should double-check it against the original ticket – at every production stage – before it reaches the customer.
 Make it a requirement.

 Recognize and reward.
 When you observe staff members doing these steps correctly, recognize them.
 To show your staff how important accurate order-taking is, create incentives and contests to keep them focused and reward those that set the best examples.

 Restaurant Server Training

 When order accuracy improves, so does the entire guest experience.
 Click here to check out complete Cycle of Service online training program.